Garga124/MVCLearningProject/README.md

 ### 1. Create

-Users can create a new product by navigating to the "Categories" page.
+Users can create a new category by navigating to the "Categories" page.
 The form captures the category name and description, which are then added to the stub repository.

 ### 2. Read

-The "Categories" page displays a list of all products stored in the stub repository.
-Each category entry includes options to edit or delete a ctagory.
+The "Categories" page displays a list of all categories stored in the stub repository.
+Each category entry includes options to edit or delete a category.

 ### 3. Update